-- IMPORTANT: DO NOT add makeup oil until the oil level is BELOW the crosshatch marks (B) on the dipstick. - Check engine oil level on dipstick.
+- IMPORTANT: DO NOT add makeup oil until the oil level is BELOW the crosshatch marks on the dipstick. - Check engine oil level on dipstick.
 Add as required, using seasonal viscosity grade oil.
 (See DIESEL ENGINE OIL in Fuels, Lubricants, and Coolant Section for oil specifications.)

-Depending on application, oil may be added at oil filler cap (A) on left side of engine, right side of engine (not shown), or rocker arm cover location.
+Depending on application, oil may be added at left (A) or right (B) side oil filler cap and rocker arm cover filler cap (C) locations.

 IMPORTANT: DO NOT fill above the top mark on the dipstick.
-Oil levels anywhere within crosshatch marks (B) are considered in the acceptable operating range.
+Oil levels anywhere within crosshatch (D) are considered in the acceptable operating range.

+A-Left Side Oil Filler Cap B-Right Side Oil Filler Cap C-Cover Oil Filler Cap

-A-Oil Filler Cap B-Crosshatch Marks On Dipstick
+D-Crosshatch On Dipstick